Kimplul/jit-comparison/README.md

 choosing to output calls rather than inlining them.
-GNU Lightning and lightening share a lot of code, but lightening is generally compiled alongside whatever project it is inteded to be included in whereas GNU Lightning is generally distributed as a library, potentially disallowing some inlining optimizations.
+GNU Lightning and lightening share a lot of code, but lightening is generally compiled alongside whatever project it is inteded to be included in whereas GNU Lightning is generally distributed as a separate library, potentially disallowing some inlining optimizations.
 Although it should be noted that lightening doesn't have a separate compile phase, whereas GNU lightning does.
 Especially with link-time optimizations, the best way to increase compilation speed seems to be trying to